Dividend Payment Dates

 Exam Tip: Gotchas

-• The ex-date is set by the exchange/FINRA, NOT the company.
-The company sets the declaration, record, and payable dates, but the exchange determines the ex-dividend date.
+• The ex-date is set by the listing exchange (for exchange-listed stocks) or by FINRA (for OTC stocks), NOT the company.
+The company sets the declaration, record, and payable dates.
+For an exchange-listed stock, the listing exchange sets the ex-date; for an OTC stock, FINRA sets it.

 The Ex-Dividend Date